dsietz/daas/README.md

 <img src="./img/arch-data-model.png" alt="Metadata Wrapper Data Model" width="300"/>

 #### Processing and Eventing
 > The _processing_ can be supported by microservices or serverless functions, while the role of _eventing_ is fulfilled by a broker.
-Since brokering supports the publish/subscribe pattern, a plugin model of data provisioning steps can be easily added/removed and it even allows for branched parallel processing on a singluar data message.
+Since brokering supports the publish/subscribe pattern, a plugin model of data provisioning steps can be easily added/removed and it even allows for forked parallel processing on a singluar data message.

 <img src="./img/arch-brokering.png" alt="Brokering wiht Microservices" width="300"/>